How much does it cost to learn to drive?

 According to the Driver and Vehicle Standards Agency (DVSA), the average learner needs 47 hours with an instructor and 22 hours of practice in order to pass their test.

 While it’s advisable to learn with an instructor, if you do have your own car or are insured to drive someone else’s, one of the easiest ways to save money is to get a family member or friend to take you out practicing.

 That family member or friend must be at least 21 years old, hold a full driving licence and have held that licence for at least three years.
 You must be insured to drive the vehicle you’re in and have Learner plates clearly displayed at the front and back of the vehicle you’re driving.

 It’s also worth pointing out that it’s illegal for the driver who is supervising you to use a mobile phone while you’re driving.

-Lesson prices vary countrywide so in the North-West you’d expect to pay around £18 per hour while in the South-East it could be more like £24, however you’ll often find that you will be offered a discounted rate if you buy a block of lessons at once.
+Lesson prices vary countrywide but the average is about £24 and if you’re an average learner you’ll need 47 lessons, which means it will cost you £1,128 to get your licence.
+However you’ll often find that you will be offered a discounted rate if you buy a block of lessons at once.

 The driving theory test

 Before you can take a practical driving test you will need to complete and pass your driving theory test.

 You can take your driving theory test once you’re aged 17.
 It costs £23 and is valid for two years.
 If you don’t pass your practical test within the two years that your theory test is valid, you will have to take and pass your theory test again.